openefficiency/BackFeedXYZ/README.md

 ---

+**BackFeed - Powered by Aegis AI**
-**Built with ❤️ for seamless voice AI integration and comprehensive employee feedback management.**
+*Built with ❤️ for seamless voice AI integration and comprehensive employee feedback management.*